How To Start A Business in Mississippi

 1. Making sure the LLC name is available

 3. Filing the Certificate of Organization

 There are a few more details to learn about, so be sure to check out how to start an LLC in Mississippi.

 How much does it cost to start an LLC in Mississippi?

-The cost to start an LLC in Mississippi is $50 to file the Certificate of Organization with the Mississippi Secretary of State.
+The cost to start an LLC in Mississippi is $50 to cover the state filing fee to file the Certificate of Organization with the Mississippi Secretary of State.